czg-sci-42ver/csapp3e/asm/README.md

 ### 4.49
 - mainly based on the following: if `a!=b` -> `(a^b)^a=b;(a^b)^b=a`
+### 5.9
+- maybe because of loop overhead, the A3 two multiplication in the path which isn't critical is not considered block the execution.
+### Figure 5.37
+- ~~TODO why example A not left chain critical?~~ example A: two address reading can be parallel and register reading can use aliasing, so left can be seen as one operation. -> critical is left / right, but right is more intuitive. compared with former multiplication critical path, the multiplication is more complex than read and addition here, so it is seen as critical path.
 ## miscs
 - better not to use [ddd (archaic)](https://news.ycombinator.com/item?id=32125868)
 - see [operation](https://www.felixcloutier.com/x86/unpcklps#operation) of instruction better than description -> `UNPCKLPS`